WalaSTH/spotify-connect/README.md

 ![](https://github.com/WalaSTH/spotify-connect/blob/main/images/room2.png)

+## Usage
+The project is deployed and you can try it here!\
+Once on the app, create an account and log in.
+After that you can fully start using the app.\
+When you create a room, you will need to first start playing a song on a device so the app can identify a running Spotify device.\
+The same applies when joining a room.

+## Usage

+To get started, simply follow these steps:

+1. **Visit the App:** The project is deployed, and you can try it [here](#) (insert link to your deployed app).

+2. **Create an Account:** If you're new to Spotify Connect, create an account by signing up.
+If you already have an account, log in to access the full features of the app.

+3. **Create or Join a Room:** Once logged in, you can create a new room or join an existing one.
+When creating a room, make sure to start playing a song on your device.
+This allows the app to identify the active Spotify device for seamless playback synchronization.
+The same applies when joining a room.

+4. **Enjoy Shared Music Experience:** Once inside a room, you can start enjoying music with friends or other users.
+Add your favorite tracks to the shared playlist queue, manage the queue by rearranging or removing songs, and talk with the other users in the room through the integrated chat.

+**Note:** A Spotify Premium account is required to fully utilize the app's features.
+While users with non-premium accounts can still use the app, certain functionalities may be limited.

 ## Key Features:
 - **Real-Time Playback Synchronization:** Enjoy synchronized playback across all connected users, ensuring everyone hears the same song at the same time.